Sami Hossain Chisty

 Details

 Sami Hossain Chisty is an academic and creative writer with a Bachelor of Arts (Hons.) and M.A. in English from the University of Dhaka.
 He joined Notre Dame University Bangladesh as a lecturer in 2017 and was promoted to Assistant Professor in 2023.
-He is also the Director of the Free Linguistics Conference (FLC) and has completed training on Subaltern Linguistics and Education in the Time of Covid-19 from FLC.
-He was the coordinator of a CREDIBLE project that published a multilingual e-book (The Ribbit-Ribbit Pond) addressing immigrant and refugee issues.
-He also completed a course on Shakespeare’s Life and Work from Harvard University.
+He is also the Director of the Free Linguistics Conference (FLC), a linguistic forum established at the University of Sydney.
+He has completed training on Subaltern Linguistics and Education in the Time of COVID-19 from FLC.
+He was the coordinator of a CREDIBLE project that published a multilingual e-book (The Ribbit-Ribbit Pond) addressing cross-cultural communication, and immigrant and refugee issues.
+He also completed a course on “Shakespeare’s Life and Work” from Harvard University.
 Sami has published articles in international peer-reviewed journals and is a registered researcher with the Press Information Department (PID) of Bangladesh.
 He is a poet and writer with an award-winning poem and a critically acclaimed short story.
 He has conducted workshops and writes articles for national dailies.

 Education

-Degree Subject Institution Year Result
+Degree Group/Department Institution Year

-SSC Humanities Shahmori Model High School 2008 GPA 4.69 / 5
+SSC Humanities Shahnoori Model High School 2008

-HSC Humanities Notre Dame College 2010 GPA 4.50 / 5
+HSC Humanities Notre Dame College 2010

 BA (Hons.)
-English Dhaka University 2014 CGPA 3.39 (Merit Position 7) / 5
+English Dhaka University 2014

-MA English Dhaka University 2015 CGPA 3.37 (Merit Position 8) / 5
+MA (English Lit) English Dhaka University 2015

 Publications

-• “Kaiser Haq’s ‘Ode on the Lungi’: A Resistance to the Politics of Socio-Semiotic Violence” (Erothanatos, 2021)
+• Chisty, Sami Hossain.
+“Kaiser Haq’s ‘Ode on the Lungi’: A Resistance to the Politics of Socio-Semiotic Violence.”
+Erothanatos, vol. 1, no. 2, 2021, pp.19-31.

-• “The Backfiring of Colonial Education in Shakespeare’s The Tempest” (Critical Insights, 2023) (Accepted)
+• Chisty, Sami Hossain.
+“The Backfiring of Colonial Education in Shakespeare’s The Tempest.”
+Critical Insights, vol. 2, no. 1, 2023, pp. 77–85.

 Research Interests